 Our forests and hill ground is the natural habitat for the only two species of deer that are native to Britain - the Red deer and the Roe deer.
 As a general rule the deer spend the daylight hours in the relative safety of the dense cover of the spruce forests and feed out onto the open hills during the hours of darkness.
 As a result of this behaviour we have to be active at sunrise and sunset and most of our stalking is on the upper edge of the forest where we intercept the deer, either coming out or going into the forest.
 Given the rugged, steep nature of the land, access is poor and the sport is very physically demanding but very rewarding - better suited to the young and fit!!

 We have two full time stalkers, Paul and Angus (our eldest son) and Alastair (who has transferred from the butchery), they are all extremely fit and competent (both have successfully completed Deer Management Qualification level 1 and level 2) as well as being two very nice people.
 Paul who leads our stalking team has been with us for over twenty years and has gained an intimate knowledge of both the terrain and the animals, this knowledge is being passed on to Angus who has stalked with his dad since he was strong enough to climb the hills!
 Alastair is also an accomplished stalker and is a great support to the team during peak season!
-Winston is also available for "action" when necessary, he also has passed DMQ level 1 & 2 and has nearly thirty years experience on the ground.
-Anton (Our local Gamekeeper), who has also gained 20+ years of stalking experience in the local hills can be called upon when required, along with other enthusiastic and competent helpers gives us alot of flexibility.
+Winston is also available for "action" when necessary, he also has passed DMQ level 1 & 2 and has over thirty years experience on the ground.
+Anton (Our local Gamekeeper), who has also gained 20+ years of stalking experience in the local hills can be called upon when required, along with other enthusiastic and competent helpers gives us a lot of flexibility.

 Roe Buck Stalking - 1st April until 20th October